openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-vmax-driver.rst

 .. note::

-   VMAX All Flash array with Solutions Enabler 8.3 have compression enabled by default when associated with Diamond Service Level.
+   VMAX All Flash array with Solutions Enabler 8.3.0.1 or later have compression enabled by default when associated with Diamond Service Level.
    This means volumes added to any newly created storage groups will be compressed.

 Setup VMAX drivers
 ~~~~~~~~~~~~~~~~~~